Understanding the Current State of AI for Story Generation

 --

 The goal of this article is to do a literature review of stories for a presentation in the Huggingface reading group.
+If you want a recording, checkout here!

 One thing I am pretty curious about is whether computers can generate good stories.
 I don’t have a clear research definition for good stories but I am a fan of reading good books by amazing authors such as Neil Gaiman, Madeline Miller, Highashino Keigo, or Miyabe Miyuki and I am very interested if it’s possible to have never-ending content of stories that can influence us.